maielikin/maielikin/README.md

 # Hi, I'm Maisie 👋

 I'm a Data Science Master's student passionate about sports analytics, predictive modeling, and data storytelling.
-Currently finishing my degree and looking for opportunities in Dallas, TX.
+Currently finishing my degree and looking for opportunities in the Data world.

 ## 🛠️ Projects
 - **2022 World Cup Predictor**: Trained ML models to simulate the 2022 tournament using past FIFA data